 We know for certain that Lambert Greene the apothecary was the step son of Francis Greene the apothecary.
-Clearly Lambert would have been trained by his step father and continued his practice after Francis’s death in 1674, until his own death in 1678.
+Clearly Lambert would have been trained by his step father and continued their practice after Francis’s death in 1674, until his own death in 1678.
 Thomas Fraser (Francis Greene’s son in law and Lambert’s step brother in law) called himself a chirurgian/surgeon.
-It’s likely he came to Newmarket already trained in 1676, when he married Francis Greene’s daughter Susan (he was described as from Whitehall then), and so he would have overlapped with Lambert Greene for only 2 years.
+It’s likely that he came to Newmarket already trained in 1676, when he married Francis Greene’s daughter Susan (when he was described as from Whitehall), and so he would have overlapped with Lambert Greene for only 2 years.

 It must be very likely through that Thomas Fraser worked with Lambert Greene for this couple of years, perhaps in a complementary role, perhaps even in the same role, just choosing different terminology to describe himself (see The history or medical treatments, training, qualifications and regulation for more on the terminology and roles).
 He then continued to practise in Newmarket for another 17 years until 1695.
 There’s a small but interesting possibility that Thomas Fraser worked with Gilman the apothecary after Lambert Greene’s death, but that’s pure speculation.

-Going backwards, it’s almost certain that Francis Greene would have been apprenticed to Robert Greene the surgeon-physician (most likely his uncle, and the apparent grandfather of Lambert Greene – see the page on Francis Greene for a possible reason for the change in terminology for their role).
-Likewise, it’s almost certain that Robert Greene was apprenticed to Richard Greene the chirugian, who likely was his father.
+Going backwards, it’s almost certain that Francis Greene would have been apprenticed to Robert Greene the surgeon-physician (most likely his uncle or a close relation of some other form, and the apparent grandfather of Lambert Greene – see the page on Francis Greene for a possible reason for the change in terminology for their role).
+Likewise, it’s almost certain that Robert Greene was apprenticed to or trained / grew up alongside Richard Greene the chirugian, who appears to have been his older brother.
+It’s of special interest too that their apparent father was a grocer, given the connection between grocers and apothecaries (for example see the page on Henry Veesy), so maybe the family had a medical repertoire going back even further?

 Assuming all of the above is correct, the Greenes – Fraser practice chain would have run for over 100 years and in terms of dates in practice for each overlapping individual the chain of succession would have progressed follows:-